iamfreeman/cmpt300/README.md

 ruby-getting-started

-A barebones Rails app, which can easily be deployed to Heroku.

-This application support the Getting Started with Ruby on Heroku article - check it out.
+This application is a barebones Rails app that supports Ruby on Heroku.

 Running Locally